sohamboyythrdh6/AC-line-detector/README.md

 i made a ac line detector from some bc547 transistor a buzzer some .
 I build this project for safely drill wall without puncher any live wire to prevent shock circuits and also this is very cheep

 ------------------------------------------------------------
-name,quantity
+name,quantity,
-BC547 (NPN transistor),3
+BC547 (NPN transistor),3,
-5mm LED (any colour),1
+5mm LED (any colour),1,
-Active Buzzer,1
+Active Buzzer,1,
-1MΩ resistor  1/4W,1
+1MΩ resistor  1/4W,1,
-330Ω resistor,1
+330Ω resistor,1,
-BATTERY HOLDER 9V PC PIN,1
+BATTERY HOLDER 9V PC PIN,1,
-9v battery,1
+9v battery,1,
-3-Pin DIP Mini Slide Switch Through-Hole PCB Slide Button,1
+3-Pin DIP Mini Slide Switch Through-Hole PCB Slide Button,1,
 -------------------------------------------------------------